nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the GUI is updated from `MainWindow` after a `menu list` command is called by the user.
 ![Sequence diagram showing GUI update caused by a MenuListCommand](images/MenuListGUI.png)

+In the case of the `order` component, the `list` command will update the `FilteredOrderedList` object to only contain orders that are marked as `UNCOMPLETED` and return a `CommandResult` object to update the GUI.

 #### Find command

 The `find` command will be implemented for all four components and can be called from the CLI input with the general form